zanminkian/web-ide/README.md

 </details>

 <details>
-<summary>Q: After running `start-desktop`, how to input Chinese characters in xfce4 desktop?</summary>
+<summary>Q: After running `start-desktop`, how to input Chinese characters in LXQt desktop?</summary>
 A: Run `sudo apt update && sudo apt install -y fcitx5 fcitx5-pinyin`.
 Then run `stop-desktop` and `start-desktop` again.
 Finally, right click the keyboard icon in the top right corner to select `Configure` and add `Pinyin` to `Input Method`.
 </details>